jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

    The **organization by categories** is achieved through the *tags of the component type*.
    That is, a typology belongs to each of the categories added as tags to that typology.
    For more information, consult the section: `Component types <../catalog_and_maps/administration_console.html#component-types>`_

+Map controls
+''''''''''''

+Apart from the button to open the left sidebar, on the universal map we have 6 more buttons, all located on the right side.

+In order from top to bottom:

+- *Search on map (magnifying glass icon)*: hover your mouse over this icon to display a text field with which you can search for an address or point of interest on the map, which will be centered after the correct result
+- *Locate me (arrow icon)*: locate your position on the map (requires location permissions on the browser)
+- *Maximize/Minimize map (axpand/unexpand icon)*: maximize or minimize the map in full screen (F11 effect)
+- *Zoom in / Zoom out (plus / minus icons)*: zoom in or out on the map
+- *Change map layers (layers icon)*: changes the layer represented on the map (it will show each of the layers configured in the catalog application, see :ref:`Map Providers`)

 Component details